Cleaning Vape Pen

 When cleaning the coil itself, it’s important to try not to get too much water on it.
 Really, with replaceable coils, you can usually get away with just wiping them down a bit with a paper towel.
 Take care not to damage the wicks as you do so.
 Being gentle is a good idea, and remember that it’s fine to take your time.

-Cleaning your vape pen is a great habit to get into, and one that far too many people neglect.
-You should be able to find additional instructions for cleaning in your instruction booklet – so between this guide and those instructions, you should be able to figure things out without much of a problem.
+Cleaning a vape pen is a great habit to get into, and one that far too many people neglect.
+You should be able to find additional instructions about how to clean ecig in your instruction booklet – so between this guide and those instructions, you should be able to figure things out without much of a problem.